alexjmcm/fccOttawa/README.md

 ## Project overview
 This is a collaborative project between the members of the freeCodeCamp Ottawa meetup.
-We are creating a freeCodeCamp Ottawa website.
-The website will contain information about our group, links to resources and tutorials, an 'about' section, and a forum.
+We are building our very own freeCodeCamp Ottawa website from the ground up.
+The website will contain information about our group, original and links to existing resources, an 'about us' section, and additional features as we go.

 ## Getting started
 As a collaborator, you are free to work on any component of the website.